VG-05/Budget-Management-System/README.md

 # Budget-Management-System
 This command-line app helps simplify the user’s budgeting system and helps them keep a track of their expenses and save their money.

-# Acknowledgements

-In the accomplishment of this project successfully, many people have best owned upon me their support and I would like to take this time to thank all those concerned with this project.
-Firstly, I would like to thank our principal **Ms. Vandana Marwaha** and computer science teacher **Ms. Daliya Ma’am** for this great opportunity.
-I would also like to thank **Rohan** and **Midhun** for the completion of this project.

 # Screenshots